thejspr/thejspr.com/_posts/2014-08-02-ruby-rails-on-docker-with-fig-and-postgresql.md

 bootstrapping the database with `fig run web rake db:setup`.
 Once this is done, you can start the app via `fig up`.

-You should now be able to access the app on http://localhost:3000 (or http://localdocker:3000 if you're using docker-osx).
+You should now be able to access the app on http://localhost:3000.

 ## Running tests from Docker via Fig